brunerd/shef/README.md

 # shef
-Shell Encoder and Formatter - Transform text containing into 7-bit ASCII using a variety of encoding and quoting styles.
+Shell Encoder and Formatter - Transform text into 7-bit ASCII using a variety of encoding and quoting styles.
 Output can be used in shell scripts or passed into shell script by other tools that don't require shell quoting.
+Useful for systems that don't support 4-byte UTF-8 encoded characters.
+Encode your text with `shef` and reconstitute the original string using `echo -e` or similar methods.

 # Help Output
 ```